Enterprise AI development platform DataRobot raises $300M, acquires Algorithmia

 Algorithmia

-DataRobot says that its purchase of Algorithmia, which was announced alongside the series G close this morning, will “further cement” its place as the provider of solutions in the MLOps space.
+DataRobot says its purchase of Algorithmia, which was announced alongside the series G close this morning, will “further cement” its place as a provider of solutions in the MLOps space.
 According to Wright, DataRobot will integrate Algorithmia’s model-serving tools with its existing monitoring and management capabilities to offer customers access to “the most reliable and cost-effective operational backbone for running any machine learning model,” including deep learning workloads for natural language processing and image processing on CPUs and GPUs.

 “Algorithmia’s people and technology significantly enhance our mission to rapidly move from experimental to applied AI by helping customers bring every model into production with rapid time to value,” Wright continued.
 “We are thrilled to welcome the Algorithmia team and advance our leading MLOps offering with world-class, enterprise-grade MLOps infrastructure to organizations across the globe.”

 Algorithmia, which was founded in 2014 by Diego Oppenheimer and Kenny Daniel, provides a platform that aims to bring models into production with “enterprise-grade” security and governance.
-Algorithmia’s combines practices from AI and MLOps and DevOps, establishing processes for organizing customers’ machine learning work from IT, data scientists, and various divisions to orchestrate moving models into production.
+Algorithmia combines practices from AI, MLOps, and DevOps, establishing processes for organizing customers’ machine learning work from IT, data scientists, and various divisions to orchestrate moving models into production.

 Over 130,000 IT operations, data scientists, and engineers have used Algorithmia to date, including Fortune 500 companies like Merck, Ernst & Young, and Deloitte, according to CEO Oppenheimer.
 Prior to the acquisition, Algorithmia had raised $38.1 million in capital from Norwest Venture Partners, Gradient Ventures, and other investors.